 Professional Development Chair

 The Professional Development Chair aims to help women law students achieve both professional success after they graduate and personal success in fulfilling their goals.
 She organizes workshops on hard and soft skills, including resume-writing, interviewing, job-searching, negotiating, relationship-building, and self-advocacy.
 The Professional Development Chair also collaborates with legal and professional organizations to connect students with mentors and alumnae.
 These collaborative efforts introduce students to the wide array of available opportunities and career paths.
-The Professional Development Chair strives to enable students to make the best choices for themselves, so that they can lead successful personal and professional lives after they leave Yale Law School.
+The Professional Development Chair strives to enable students to make the best choices for themselves, so that they can lead successful personal and professional lives in whatever career path they choose.

 Special Projects Chair

-The Special Projects Chair oversees a collection of distinct YLW initiatives.
-They include the Top Ten Family Friendly Firms Initiative, a yearly survey and report that analyzes and promotes family friendly policies at the Vault 100 Firms; YLW Publications and the YLW Outline Bank, which promote informational transparency and serve as resources for students throughout their time at Yale; and the YLW Bar Exam Bank, which supports departing 3Ls moving on to the next phase.
-This year, the Special Projects Chair will further promote informational transparency at YLS by hosting panel discussions to help students adjust to life in law school, and will also organize the 1L Welcome Dinner, a community event for new students.
+The Special Projects Chair engages the YLS community in YLW initiatives supporting women and advocating for gender equality in the legal profession at large.
+As part of this mission, she runs a fall committee that provides opportunities for women at YLS to work with YLW and she oversees the Top Ten Family Friendly Firms Initiative, a yearly survey and report that analyzes and promotes family friendly policies at the Vault 100 Firms.
+The Special Projects Chair also oversees a collection of distinct YLW initiatives.
+These include YLW Publications and the YLW Outline Bank, which promote informational transparency and serve as resources for students throughout their time at Yale, and the YLW Bar Exam Bank, which supports departing 3Ls moving on to the next phase.
+She is responsible for publicity for YLW, managing the YLW website and updating alumnae on YLW’s efforts through communications and newsletters.
+This year, the Special Projects Chair will further promote informational transparency at YLS by hosting panel discussions to help students adjust to life and succeed in law school.